-Carbon nanofiber (CNF) can be understood as a carbon nanotube rolled so tight that the axial cavity in the middle disappears.
-Depending on how it is “rolled,” different properties can be achieved.
+Carbon nanofiber (CNF) can be understood as a stack of graphene cones or cups on the top of each other.
+Depending on how sheet are stacked different properties can be achieved.
 (Photo: Adobe Stock)

-Imagine a square surface with a width and height of one millimeter.
-It can easily hold 100,000 rows and as many columns of carbon nanofibers that are 5 nanometers in diameter and 50 micrometers in length.
+Imagine a square surface with a width and length of one millimeter.
+It can easily hold 100,000 rows and as many columns of carbon nanostructures that are 5 nanometers in diameter and 50 micrometers in length.
 The surface area of those carbon nanofibers increases the total surface area 7 855 times.
-In other words, with carbon nanofibers, you can easily shrink an area of 88×88 millimeters to just 1×1 millimeters.
+In other words, with these nanostructures, you can easily shrink an area of 88×88 millimeters to just 1×1 millimeters.

 Scanning electron microscope image of carbon nanofibers arranged in rows and columns with tremendous precision (Photo: Smoltek).

 One form of a nanostructure, in particular, attracted the interest of Shafiq Kabir: carbon nanofibers (CNFs).
 They have many unique material properties that are interesting in all sorts of contexts.